Mango Cake Cannabis

 Why Wedding Cake

-The question Tyler was working through: how do you update a strain without losing what made it worth growing?
+The problem I was trying to solve: how do you update a strain without losing the thing that made people love it in the first place?

-After roughly two years of indoor phenotype development, the result was Mango Cake: Mango Taffie 2.0.
-Same mango foundation.
-Denser buds, higher THC, and a creamy vanilla finish that the original never had.
+Two years of phenotype work later, we had Mango Cake.
+Call it Mango Taffie 2.0.
+Same mango at the core.
+Denser, harder-hitting, with a creamy finish the original never had.

 The Full Lineage

 OG LA Affie — An Afghani-lineage Southern California cultivar that circulated as a clone-only cut through the 1980s and 1990s before DNA Genetics made it accessible in seed form.
-Documented origin: a three-way cross of Lemon Thai × Pakistani Landrace × Colombian Gold, developed around 1978 by a breeder known as Johnny Que.
+The most commonly cited origin is a three-way cross of Lemon Thai × Pakistani Landrace × Colombian Gold, developed around 1978, though attribution varies between sources.
 The Lemon Thai threading in its background carries tropical mango-lime notes that aren't typical of straight Afghan hashplant genetics.
 The mango character in Mango Taffie — and in Mango Cake — may have been latent in the LA Affie side as much as in Hawaiian.
 The cross amplified something that was already there in both parents.

-Hawaiian — A sativa-dominant heirloom with a persistently tropical terpene profile: limonene, myrcene, ocimene, and variable terpinolene.
-Hawaiian cannabis arrived via Southeast Asian genetics in the mid-20th century and adapted over decades to Hawaii's volcanic soils and maritime climate.
-Many longer-flowering island varieties were lost to Operation Green Harvest, an aerial eradication campaign that ran through the 1980s and 1990s.
-The genetics that survived into North American seed banks were selected specifically for tropical fruit expression, which is exactly what shows up in Mango Taffie.
+Hawaiian — A sativa-dominant heirloom with a tropical terpene profile: limonene, myrcene, ocimene, and variable terpinolene.
+Hawaiian cannabis arrived from Southeast Asia in the mid-20th century and spent decades adapting to volcanic soil and ocean air.
+Many of the longer-flowering island varieties were lost during Operation Green Harvest, the aerial eradication campaign that ran through the 1980s and 1990s.
+What made it into North American seed banks was selected hard for tropical fruit — which is exactly what you taste in Mango Taffie.

 Mango Taffie (LA Affie × Hawaiian) — A GOOD BUDS original, bred on Salt Spring Island.
 Terpinolene-dominant with β-ocimene and β-myrcene as supporting terpenes — the same aromatic family as Jack Herer, via a completely different genetic path.
 Elevated CBG consistently above 1% discovered through the COA after phenotype selection was already complete.
 Our best-selling cultivar for three-plus years and the strain that established GOOD BUDS' early reputation in the legal market.
 Discontinued in its original form, the genetics and terpene character are the direct foundation of Mango Cake.